khanshoaib3/stardew-access/docs/features.md

 ### Tile Viewer Menu

 When Shift + enter, it brings up a menu with options to mark that tile just like using the `mark` command and an option to add the tile as a new entry to `custom-tiles.json`.

+### Accessible Tiles

+The [Accessible Tiles](https://github.com/Croutonic-Creations-Stardew/SDV-AccessibleTiles) mod will be merged into stardew access in the next update.

 ## Other Pages